Ordinarily, libpq collects a

 PQgetResult repeatedly, until it returns null, as

-immediately if the query returns zero rows, a zero-row object with
+if the query returns zero rows, a zero-row object with status

-this is the signal that no more rows will arrive.
-(But note that it
+signal that no more rows will arrive.
+(But note that it is still

 PQgetResult until it returns null.)
 All of these

-same row description data (column names, types, etc) that an
+row description data (column names, types, etc) that an ordinary

 PQclear as usual.